MA and Master’s Publishing programmes

 - A range of scholarships are available

 - Visit our web board where employers advertise jobs and work experience

 - Specialist careers advice including our annual Working in Publishing Day

-* amongst those students surveyed 6 months after their graduation in 2014
+* 100% graduate employability in 2015 - amongst those students surveyed 6 months after their graduation in 2014

 Excellent programmes and teaching

 - A large faculty with a variety of research interests and extensive industry expertise